Lofthouse Colliery disaster: Legacy

 The response of Arthur Scargill, a compensation agent in the Yorkshire NUM, is credited with boosting his popularity with the Yorkshire miners and helping his election to the post of president of the Yorkshire Area NUM later in 1973.
 He accompanied the rescue teams underground and was on site for six days with the relatives of the seven deceased.
-At the enquiry he used notebooks of underground working from the 19th century retrieved from the Institute of Geological Sciences in Leeds to argue that the National Coal Board could have prevented the disaster had they acted on the information available.
+At the enquiry into the incident, Scargill used notebooks of underground working from the 19th century (retrieved from the Institute of Geological Sciences in Leeds) to argue that the National Coal Board could have prevented the disaster had they acted on the information available.

 Lofthouse Colliery closed in 1981.
 Many of the miners took transfers to the new Selby Coalfield.

 Folk song

-There is a folk song entitled The Lofthouse Colliery Disaster, which was attributed to Sam Richards and Tish Stubbs.
+There is a folk song entitled The Lofthouse Colliery Disaster attributed to Sam Richards and Tish Stubbs.